shuyiwan/Course_Sys_Rec/team/AI_CODING.md

 ### Ivan Hernandez (Chatgpt, v0.dev):

-- For this AI coding experience, I used Chatgpt
+- For this AI coding experience, I used **ChatGPT**

-        - I utilized Chatgpt primarily to go over my code and get clarification on why my code was not working, or to better understand specific parts of the program.
+    - I utilized ChatGPT primarily to go over my code and get clarification on why my code was not working, or to better understand specific parts of the program.

-- v0.dev
+- **v0.dev**
     - I used v0.dev to start creating some ideas on how our web application login info could look like.
-We have already implemented a web application login page, however, there are other functions we can implement to make this program look better
+We have already implemented a web application login page, however, there are other functions we can implement to make this program look better.

 ### Leo Guo (v0.dev, Chatgpt):

-- Tools: v0.dev, chatgpt
+- Tools:Vercel, v0.dev, chatgpt, github copilot
-- How Helpful: I used v0.dev for modern UI design idea and I used chatgpt to modify/correct my css codes following my code style.
-Meanwhile, I let them teach me some frontend/backend implementation
-- Outcome: many codes might be incorrect or have some bugs.
+- Outcome: I used v0.dev for modern UI design idea and I used chatgpt to modify/correct my css codes following my code style.
+Meanwhile, I let them teach me some frontend/backend implementation.
+Some codes might be incorrect or have some bugs.
 I have to manually correct them.
 But overall saves my time and improves efficiency.

 ### Mariana Rosillo (chatGPT, Vercel v0):

 - Tools:
     - ChatGPT
     - Vercel V0.dev

 - Outcome:

-        - I used ChatGPT to help me create an API that would store information about selected courses to make the shopping cart work.
+    - I used **ChatGPT** to help me create an API that would store information about selected courses to make the shopping cart work.
 It gave me some clarification on how it works so that I could implement that in our project.
-        - Similarly, I am currently using chatGPT to see how we could implement AI for course recommendations based on selected courses.
+    - Similarly, I am currently using **ChatGPT** to see how we could implement AI for course recommendations based on selected courses.
-        - I used Vercel V0.dev to get an idea of how to develop the UX/UI design for the front end of our web application.
+    - I used **Vercel V0.dev** to get an idea of how to develop the UX/UI design for the front end of our web application.

 - Reflections:

-        - I found chatGPT to be helpful when it comes to explaining how things work.
+    - I found **ChatGPT** to be helpful when it comes to explaining how things work.
 In terms of taking its code, sometimes it does not fully work so I need to go and get an idea of how I can debug it – which can be difficult since I did not write the code.
 Thus, I found it helpful to use it as a model to write my code.
-        - For Vercel V0.dev, I found it amazing how this can be implemented.
+    - For **Vercel V0.dev**, I found it amazing how this can be implemented.
 I like how this lets you see the visual implementations and also gives you access to the code – which is very helpful in understanding what is going on.